eldercrow/mxnet-yolo/README.md

 This is a pre-released version.

+### Disclaimer
+This is a re-implementation of original yolo v2 which is based on [darknet](https://github.com/pjreddie/darknet).
+The arXiv paper is available [here](https://arxiv.org/pdf/1612.08242.pdf).

+#### eldercrow
+I am not interested in exact re-implementation of the original YOLO.
+If anyone is looking for that, please check zhreshold's original repo.

-### [eldercrow] TODO:
+TODO:
 - Replace cpp layers to python layers.
 - Add bounding box clutering method.
 - Apply focal loss.

-### Disclaimer
-This is a re-implementation of original yolo v2 which is based on [darknet](https://github.com/pjreddie/darknet).
-The arXiv paper is available [here](https://arxiv.org/pdf/1612.08242.pdf).

 ### Demo